-Minority oppression occurs when those in control of a company abuse their power in a way that fundamentally harms a minority shareholder’s interests.
+Minority oppression occurs when those in control of a company abuse their power in a way that fundamentally harms a minority owner’s interests.

 The people in control can be majority shareholders, or members, officers, directors, or managers.

 As a minority owner, you have certain legal rights.
 If others are denying you those rights or abusing their power, you need the assistance of an experienced shareholder rights attorney at Miller Law.

 All owners of corporations, partnerships and limited liability companies have certain fundamental rights.
 These rights extend to minority shareholders, partners, and limited liability company members.